Mobile Numeric Keypad Problem In C++ - C++ Programming Tutorial

 Mobile Numeric Keypad Problem In C++

-The Mobile Numeric Keypad Problem is a graph traversal combinatorial problem motivated by the constraints (layout and movement) around the keypad of a mobile phone.
-Therefore, the problem is to see how many unique sequences of a specified length n of digits we can form by pressing keys on the keypad strictly following adjacency rules.
-The layout of a typical mobile keypad is:
+The Mobile Numeric Keypad Challenge is a graph traversal combinatorial issue inspired by the limitations (arrangement and movement) associated with the keypad of a mobile device.
+Hence, the objective is to determine the total number of distinct sequences of a defined length n of numbers that can be generated by pressing keys on the keypad while adhering strictly to adjacency regulations.
+The standard layout of a mobile keypad is as follows:

 Example